salehudeen/medication-reminder/README.md

 - Currently, real-time TTS and STT streaming is not fully implemented
 - Attempted to use Deepgram WebSocket for live transcription but couldn't complete within the project timeline
 - Current implementation uses pre-recorded audio transcription
-# Medication Reminder System

-A voice-driven medication reminder system built with Node.js and Twilio.
-The system calls patients to remind them about their medications, records their responses, and handles unanswered calls with voicemail or SMS fallbacks.

 ## Triggering a Call from Postman